whentotrade/WTT.CoinApiDataFeed/README.md

-# WTT-Datafeeds
+# WhenToTrade Charting Platform Datafeed CoinAPI.io
-Datafeed source library for the WhenToTrade Charting application
+Datafeed source library for the CoinAPI.io integration

-BETA 2
+Build and copy the output into a seperate folder in your WTT charting application datafeed folder e.g. c:/WTT/DataFeeds